Internship ++ Volunteer ++ Peru

-The Empire of the Children of the Sun
+The Inca Empire : Journey of the Children of the Sun

 Today, fragments of the Inca civilization can be found scattered throughout the highlands of the Andes mountains.
 About half of Peru's population are descendants of the Incas.

 One of the most famous surviving remnants of the Inca is Machu Picchu.
-There are many differing theories as to its purpose.
+There are many different theories as to its purpose.
 Some say it was a sacred city, others believe it was an administrative center.
-One things for sure, Machu Picchu is an Inca city that demonstrates the great ability of this ancient civilization.
-Built high in the mountains, in the middle of a tropical rainforest, in harmony with the surrounding nature, out of huge stone blocks are temples, palaces, paths and water channels.
+One thing for sure, Machu Picchu is an Inca city that demonstrates the great ability of this ancient civilization.
+Built high in the mountains, in the middle of a tropical rainforest, in harmony with the surrounding nature, out of huge stone blocks are temples, palaces, paths, and water channels.

 It is a touristy area, and therefore expensive, and there are many other less traveled Incan ruins to visit, however, most visitors call it a must if you are in Peru and describe their experience as magical.
 You must make reservations and buy your ticket online before you arrive at the site.
 You won’t need professional hiking gear or even a guide.
 It is highly recommended to start the walk at dawn and for the best panoramic views, climb the Wayna Picchu and Machu Picchu mountains, or check out the magnificent views from Intipunku.
 After the hike, head back down to relax in the Aguas Calientes, hot springs, and have a nice traditional Peruvian meal.